 Rice or potatoes are great choices.
 Dinner rolls also go well with these instant pot stuffed cabbage rolls.

-If you like these instant pot stuffed cabbage rolls, you might also like these easy instant pot recipes:
+If you like these stuffed cabbage rolls, you might also like these easy instant pot recipes:

 Instant Pot Stuffed Cabbage Rolls

-- Pour in 1.5 cup of water in your pressure cooker and put in the steamer rack.
-Wash the cabbage and cut off some of the bottom part (more is better).
+- Pour in 1.5 cups of water in your pressure cooker and put in the steamer rack.
+Wash the cabbage and cut off some of the bottom parts (more is better).
 This will cause the outer leaves to loosen so you can easily remove them after steaming.
 Put the cabbage in and close with a lid.
-Press MANUAL or PRESSURE COOK and set time to 0 minutes.
+Press MANUAL or PRESSURE COOK and set the time to 0 minutes.
 It will take about 8-10 minutes for the pot to come to pressure.

 - Meanwhile: In a mixing bowl, mix well rice, parsley, salt, black pepper, garlic powder, onion powder, ground cinnamon, dried oregano, egg and ground meat.